ellisp/blog-source/_posts/2025-10-18-homicide-and-gini.md

 ---
 layout: post
-title: Tripping over group level effects
+title: Inequality and homicide, within-country and between country
-date: 2025-11-11
+date: 2025-10-18
 tag:
    - ModellingStrategy
    - Inequality
    - Crime
    - Transformations
    - DataFromTheWeb
 description: Countries with higher income or consumption inequality tend to have more homicides per population.
-A multilevel model with a random country effect shows a much weaker relationship than a simple model that treats each repeated country observation as equally valuable, or a multilevel model that includes an average country-level inequality fixed effect.
+But looking at the relationship within each country's data, there does not seem to be a consistent relationship between inequality and homicide rates (that is, when there is a relationship in some countries, on average there is no evidence of such a relationship).
+This is an interesting multilevel or mixed-effects modelling problem that could easily trip one up.
 image: /img/0303-scatter.png
 socialimage: https:/freerangestats.info/img/0303-scatter.png
 category: R